A Primary Trust

 • Parents also gain a better understanding of how the school works.

-How can our families help us gain the award?
+How our families helped us gain the award?

 Research has identified that, at age 7, a parent’s influence on a child’s learning is six times that of their school and even at 11 years old, it is 29% greater.
 Increased involvement can raise achievement by at least 18%, whereas no involvement usually leads to low or no qualifications at 16.

-Parents can become more involved in their child's education and help us achieve the award by:
+Parents became more involved in their child's education and help us achieve the award by:

 • Reading all the information that we send out.